 Job Outlook and Employment Projections for an Existential Therapist

 Overall employment is somewhat difficult to determine, as existential therapy is outside the parameters of conventional therapy.
-However, according to the US Bureau of Labor Statistics, (BLS), the projected growth in employment for mental health counselors (professionals who share a lot of responsibilities with existential therapists) is 22% through 2031, a pace that outperforms most other industries by a huge margin.
+However, according to the US Bureau of Labor Statistics (BLS), the projected growth in employment for mental health counselors (professionals who share a lot of responsibilities with existential therapists) is 22% through 2031, a pace that outperforms most other industries by a huge margin.
 The BLS says that until then, there will be, on average, 43,500 new job openings in this profession every year.

 Some existential therapists will work as mental health counselors or marriage and family therapists.
 They may be employed as a school or career counselor, social worker or substance abuse or behavioral disorder counselor.
 They work with people across all ages, cultures and walks of life.

 Depending on where an existential therapist finds employment will determine the level of pay and job opportunities.
 Existential therapists are employed in wide range of sectors, including:

 - Social welfare offices

 - Substance abuse facilities